mikeroyal/budgie-desktop-snap/README.md

   Budgie Desktop
 </h1>

-<p align="center"><b>This is the snap for Budgie Desktop, a feature-rich, modern desktop designed to keep out the way of the user.
-It works on Ubuntu, Fedora, Debian, and other major Linux distributions. </p>
+This is the snap for [Budgie Desktop](https://getsol.us/solus/experiences/), a feature-rich, modern desktop designed to keep out the way of the user.
+It works on Ubuntu, Fedora, Debian, and other major Linux distributions.

 <!-- Uncomment and modify this when you are provided a build status badge
 <p align="center">